Python Programming for Beginners

 WATER

-In line 1 of the example code above, we stored the value 'water' in the variable drink.
+In line 1 of this (code) example, we stored the value 'water' in the variable drink.
 Then, in line 2, we printed the content of this variable using the print() function.
-After running this code, as shown in the output above—and as expected—it printed the value stored in this variable in its original form.
+After running this code, as shown in the output of line 2—and as expected—it printed the value stored in this variable in its original form.

 We can also convert the letters of strings to lowercase by using the .lower() method.
 And it isn’t required to use these commands inside the parentheses of the print() function as we did in the previous example; they can be used in different contexts, as we will do in the next example: